MichaelLarocca/blog-michael-jude-larocca/posts/2023/02-23/javascript-how-to-use-the-chuck-norris-api-for-beginners.md

 const category = document.getElementById("category");
 ```

-*Now, here is where I needed help understanding what was happening when using JavaScript to write HTML.
-You will not see the HTML in your HTML file after using JavaScript to write HTML, but you will see it using your browser's dev tools!*

 #### Generate category options function
 **The new async function contains the following:**
 * Create an outPut variable
 * Fetch the categories from the API